awsdocs/aws-cloud9-user-guide/doc_source/sample-java.md

 Each time you use the AWS SDK for Java to call an AWS service, you must provide a set of AWS credentials with the call\.
 These credentials determine whether the AWS SDK for Java has the appropriate permissions to make that call\.
 If the credentials don't cover the appropriate permissions, the call will fail\.

 In this step, you store your credentials within the environment\.
-To do this, follow the instructions in [Call AWS Services from an Environment](credentials.md), and then return to this topic\.
+To do this, follow the instructions in [Calling AWS Services from an Environment in AWS Cloud9](credentials.md), and then return to this topic\.

 For additional information, see [Set up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html) in the *AWS SDK for Java Developer Guide*\.